Base64: RFC 4648

-describes a various encodings including Base64, and it discusses the use of line feeds in encoded data, the use of padding in encoded data, the use of non-alphabet characters in encoded data, use of different encoding alphabets, and canonical encodings.
+describes various encodings including Base64, and it discusses the use of line feeds in encoded data, the use of padding in encoded data, the use of non-alphabet characters in encoded data, use of different encoding alphabets, and canonical encodings.
 The variant that it calls Base 64 Encoding and base64 is intended for general-use.

-The RFC also specifies a second Base64 encoding that is calls Base 64 Encoding with URL and Filename Safe Alphabet that is intended for representing relatively long identifying information.
+The RFC also specifies a second Base64 encoding that it calls Base 64 Encoding with URL and Filename Safe Alphabet that is intended for representing relatively long identifying information.
 For example, a database persistence framework for Java objects might use Base64 encoding to encode a relatively large unique id (generally 128-bit UUIDs) as a string for use as an HTTP parameter in an HTTP form or an HTTP GET URL.
 Also, many applications need to encode binary data in a way that is convenient for inclusion in a URL, including in hidden web form fields, and Base64 is a convenient encoding to render them in a compact way.

 Using standard Base64 in a URL requires encoding the +, / and = characters as special percent-encoded hexadecimal sequences (+ becomes %2B, / becomes %2F and = becomes %3D), which makes the string longer and harder to read.
 Using a different alphabet allows for encoding as Base64 without requiring this extra markup.
 Typically, + and / are replaced by - and _, respectively, so that using URL encoders/decoders is no longer necessary and has no effect on the length of the encoded value, leaving the same encoded form intact for use in relational databases, web forms, and object identifiers in general.
 A popular site to make use of such is YouTube.
 Some variants allow or require omitting the padding = signs to avoid them being confused with field separators, or require that any such padding be percent-encoded.
 Some libraries encode = as ., potentially exposing applications to relative path attacks when a folder name is encoded from user data.